Global Professional Development

 Health and emergency insurance is provided as part of registration.
 You may wish to supplement the insurance.

 Yes.
 If you are a U.S. Citizen no visa is required.
 If you are a citizen of another country, please check the requirements.
 For those carrying a U.S. passport, your document MUST be valid for six months past your return date, per U.S. law.

 Chile generally is an extremely safe country.
-Both Santiago and Concepción are large cities, and like any large city one should take precautions to safeguard personal belongings.
+Santiago is a large city, and like any large city one should take precautions to safeguard personal belongings.
 The families are all vetted and have the confidence of both the partner school and UNLV.
-Both Concepción and Santiago are safe, clean, and modern cities.
+Santiago is safe, clean, and modern.
 With normal precautions most people feel extremely safe.
 Less violent crime is committed in Chile per capita than in many parts of the United States, including Las Vegas.
 As in any location, crime can occur.
 Staying with your family and making responsible choices based on common-sense precautions is the best prevention for crime.